kjs452/KennysOpenDSKY/README.md

 + **EEPROM** - standard arduino library for reading/writing the 2K eeprom memory.
 + **Adafruit NeoPixel** - library used to illuminate the neo pixels.
 + **LedControl** - library used to talk to 7-segment LEDs.
-+ **Arduino CLI tools for linux** - I don't use the Arduino IDE.
++ **Arduino CLI tools for Linux** - I don't use the Arduino IDE.
 I use `arduino-cli` tool.
 + **python3** - this is needed to run `assembler.py`.
 The assembler is a simple text only python program which should work on most python installations.

 ### Linux
-This section describes the notable libraries & components needed to compile the curses simulator on linux/MacOS/windows.
+This section describes the notable libraries & components needed to compile the curses simulator on Linux/MacOS/windows.

 + **ncurses** - this is a library for drawing simple text based user interfaces.
-It is widely available, and comes installed by default on most linux distros.
+It is widely available, and comes installed by default on most Linux distros.

 + **sigaction()** - this is capability of most unixes.
-It is included on all linux operating systems.
+It is included on all Linux operating systems.
 Special porting may be needed for Windows or MacOS.
 It is used to implement the 100ms timer.

-+ **getrandom()** - this is a library function provdided by linux.
++ **getrandom()** - this is a library function provdided by Linux.
 It is used to provide random numbers to the code for blinking the **Uplink Acty** and **Comp Acty** lights.
 As well as the random number assembly instruction.